muthoff/ComplexFold/README.md

     structure prediction (see Jumper et al. 2021, Suppl.
 Methods 1.8.6 for details). `x` indicates the seed used, look it up in `report.json`.
 *   `model_*-sx.png` – Graphical representation of the model by ColabFold.
-*   msa_coverage.png – Coverage of the used MSAs by ColabFold.
+*   `msa_coverage.png` – Coverage of the used MSAs by ColabFold.
-*   PAE.png – Predicted aligned error  by ColabFold.
+*   `PAE.png` – Predicted aligned error  by ColabFold.
-*   predicted_contacts.png – Predicted contacts by ColabFold.
+*   `predicted_contacts.png` – Predicted contacts by ColabFold.
-*   predicted_distogram.png – Predicted distogram  by ColabFold.
+*   `predicted_distogram.png` – Predicted distogram  by ColabFold.
-*   pLDDT.png – pLDDT of each residue by ColabFold.
+*   `pLDDT.png` – pLDDT of each residue by ColabFold.
 *   `report.json` – A JSON format text file containing the scores, auxillary data, command arguments values.

 ## Citing this work
-Please refer to the github but also acknowledge by citing:
+Please refer to this github by Matthias Uthoff but also acknowledge by citing:

 ```bibtex
 @Article{AlphaFold2021,